BluntKatana/advent-of-code-2023/README.md

 ## Progress

 I am trying to do both GO and C++ solutions for each day, but I might not have time to do both for each day, or do them on the same day.
 I will try to keep the table below updated with my progress.
 A ⭐️ represents a fully completed part without any help, ✨ means a part with some idea help (no code) from reddit.
+In addition, 🌟 means that the implementation could use some performance improvements.

 | Day | Title                                                                  |   Go    |   C++   |
 | :-: | ---------------------------------------------------------------------- | :-----: | :-----: |